skymeson/microscope/README.md

 And of course there are the camera options to fine tune the picture.
 And a fullscreen toogle, because micro image look better macro style.

+_The video recording function depends on ffmpeg installed_

 Thanks goes to these addons:

 [ofxMacamPs3Eye](https://github.com/paulobarcelos/ofxMacamPs3Eye)
 [ofxVideoRecorder](https://github.com/timscaffidi/ofxVideoRecorder)
 [ofxUI](https://github.com/rezaali/ofxUI)

-**The selfwritten code in *src* is released unter Public Domain, 2013, the rest according to their own specific licenses.**
+**The selfwritten code in *src* is released unter GPL, 2013, the rest according to their own specific licenses.**

+Todos

+- ffmpeg integrieren
+- frame capture 1:1, no scaling
+- scale line gezogen
+- filename bei video / frame automatisch nummerieren
+- usb abstellen wenn pc zugeklappt